Yang Xi (mystic): Stoner seer

-Yang Xi was a regular user of marijuana, according to Joseph Needham and his Science and Civilisation in China collaborators, Ho Ping-Yü, Lu Gwei-Djen, and Nathan Sivin.
+Yang Xi was a regular user of cannabis, according to Joseph Needham and his Science and Civilisation in China collaborators, Ho Ping-Yü, Lu Gwei-Djen, and Nathan Sivin.
 They conclude that he was "aided almost certainly by cannabis" in writing the Shangqing revelations.

 Yang Xi's revealed Maojun zhuan (茅君傳, Life of Lord Mao) text says that an immortality elixir, the 24-ingredient sirui dan (四蕊丹, Fourfold Floreate Elixir), which includes the 14 ingredients in langgan huadan (琅玕華丹, Elixir Efflorescence of Langgan) can be regularly taken in a mixture of hemp juice, producing hallucinatory sensations.
 "A daily dosage allowed one to divide his body and become ten thousand men, and to ride through the air".
 Tao Hongjing records seeing a copy of the hemp-juice potion formula in Hsu Mi's handwriting.

 The hallucinogenic properties of cannabis were common knowledge in Chinese medical and Daoist circles for two millennia or more.
 The (c.
 1st century BCE) Shennong bencao calls "cannabis flowers/buds" mafen (麻蕡) or mabo (麻勃) and says: "To take much makes people see demons and throw themselves about like maniacs.
 But if one takes it over a long period of time one can communicate with the spirits, and one's body becomes light" A 6th-century Daoist medical work, the Wuzangjing (五臟經, Five Viscera Classic) says, "If you wish to command demonic apparitions to present themselves you should constantly eat the inflorescences of the hemp plant".